 Q: What does a forklift data tag look like?

-A: A standard data tag is shown to the right.
-By OSHA regulation, the tag must be durable, corrosion-resistant, and legible.
+A: By OSHA regulation, the tag must be durable, corrosion-resistant, and legible.
 It is often displayed near the driver’s seat for easy accessibility, and it typically includes some sort of warning about proper use of the lift truck.
 Be sure to read this warning.

 Q: How do I read a forklift data tag?

 A: The information on a data tag can look daunting, but with familiarity, reading it can be quite straightforward.

 • Model, type, and serial number are often displayed near the top of the data tag.

 • Mast information is sometimes displayed on the tag as well.
 In the example above, it is shown in the bottom half of the tag with the use of a diagram.
 Other tags may include this information without a diagram in the upper half of the tag.
 Mast information includes maximum height, number of stages, and sometimes maximum degree of tilt.